 - An awful lot of so-called "1000-in-1" ROM-loading video game systems mimic the look of consoles current at the time.

-- Pirates was a PlayStation 2 game released right around the time the Pirates of the Caribbean movie came out.
+- Pirates was a PlayStation 2 game released right around the time Pirates of the Caribbean: The Curse of the Black Pearl came out.
 Interestingly, the official game for the movie apparently began as an unrelated pirate game.

-- Pyst and its planned sequel Driven had the excuse of explicitly identifying themselves as parodies, and if the developers had had the money for court costs they would probably have won the lawsuit that was filed against them.
-They did not have the money, so Driven was never made.
+- Pyst and its planned sequel Driven had the excuse of explicitly identifying themselves as parodies, and the developers would probably have won if a lawsuit was filed against them.

 - A promotional CGI render Capcom made for Resident Evil 4 shows Ada Wong posing similar to the way Anne Parillaud did for the La Femme Nikita movie poster.
 Probably more of an homage than anything else, though.